-- (2) All restricted stock unit awards vest in four equal installments on the anniversary date for four years following the date of grant, subject to the holder's continuous employment or service.
-The awards are eligible to vest on an accelerated basis as provided in the named executive officers' employment agreements described below. - (3) Market value is calculated based on the closing price of our common stock of \$6.51 per share on December 31, 2022, times the number of shares subject to the restricted stock unit award. - (4) Represents PSUs that vest based on both stock price appreciation and revenue objectives over a performance period ending on March 31, 2025.
+(2) RSU awards vest in four equal installments on the anniversary date for four years following the date of grant, subject to the holder's continuous employment or service.
+The awards are eligible to vest on an accelerated basis as provided in the named executive officers' employment agreements described below.

+(3) Market value is calculated based on the closing price of our common stock of \$3.56 per share on December 29, 2023, times the number of shares subject to the award.
+(4) Represents PSUs that vest based on both stock price appreciation and revenue objectives over a performance period ending on March 31, 2025.
 Up to 150% of the target PSUs will be eligible to vest based on company performance.
 The PSUs are reflected in the table above at "target" levels.

-Employment Agreements with our Named Executive Officers
+Employment Arrangements with our Named Executive Officers